 - The one who makes fun of the fact that I met my husband online.

 - The one who thinks their time is much more precious than mine (and expects me to show up for them but can’t be bothered to do the same for me).

 - The one who takes the things I say and spreads gossip about me.

 - The one who makes stuff up about me.
 Lying.
 Full stop.

 - The one who left us to suffer alone during the times we needed friends the most.

 Before you can move on from a friendship, you’ll need to identify what is going on between you and a friend.
 Will you be able to recover?
-Or should you ask God to show you His desire for this relationship.
+Or should you pause and ask God to show you His desire for this relationship?
 God may want you to stick it out and He may want you to gently move away from the relationship.

 Praying for the Friend Who Has Hurt You

 Even if you move on from a friendship, the hurts these people leave can linger.
 That’s because you opened yourself up to them and they wounded you instead of valuing the friendship you brought to them.
 Never stop being open and trying to have good relationships!
 Don’t let clueless friends change you.
 Instead, forgive them and move on.
 First step?
 Ask God to help.